 "He is one of the few who played the game hard and retired with no enemies." - Tommy Henrich

 Hall of Famer Bobby Doerr played fourteen years in the majors, with excellent range at second base and with good power for a middle infielder.
-He spent his entire big league career with the Boston Red Sox and was a nine-time All-Star.
+He spent his entire big league career with the Boston Red Sox and was a nine-time All-Star, missing one season because of military service during World War II.

-Born and raised in Los Angeles, Doerr played American Legion ball as a youth, and his teammates included future big leaguers Mickey Owen and Steve Mesner.
-After playing two years of high school baseball at John C. Fremont High School, he began his pro career as a 16 year-old with the Hollywood Stars in 1934.
+Born and raised in Los Angeles, CA, Doerr played American Legion ball as a youth, and his teammates included future big leaguers Mickey Owen and Steve Mesner.
+After playing two years of high school baseball at John C. Fremont High School, he began his pro career as a 16-year-old with the Hollywood Stars of the Pacific Coast League in 1934.
 After hitting .317 for the team in 1935, the Red Sox purchased an option on his contract, along with that of teammate George Myatt.
-The Stars moved to San Diego and became the Padres in 1936, and he hit .342 and led the Pacific Coast League with 238 hits that year.
+The Stars moved to San Diego, CA and became the Padres in 1936, and he hit .342 and led the Pacific Coast League with 238 hits that year.
 That summer, his contract was purchased by Boston scout Eddie Collins, who also inked Ted Williams on the same scouting trip.

-Doerr reached the majors in 1937 as the Red Sox Opening Day second baseman.
+Doerr reached the majors in 1937 as the Red Sox's Opening Day second baseman.
 He went 3-for-5 with a run scored in his big league debut against the Philadelphia Athletics on April 20th.
-However, through the end of May, he hit .229 with just 1 home run, and Eric McNair saw most of the playing time at second for the remainder of the summer.
+However, through the end of May, he hit .229 with just 1 home run, and Eric McNair saw most of the playing time at second base for the remainder of the summer.
 Doerr ended his rookie year with a .224 average and 2 homers in 55 games.
-He again started for Boston on Opening Day 1938 and then remained the club's regular second baseman for years to come.
+He again started for Boston on Opening Day 1938 and then remained the club's regular second baseman until the 1950s.
 After hitting .289 that year, he improved to .318 with 12 home runs in 1939.
-He clubbed 22 home runs and drove in 105 runs in 1940, and was selected to play in his first All-Star Game the following summer.
+He clubbed 22 home runs and drove in 105 runs in 1940, and was selected to play in his first All-Star Game in 1941.

 "Doerr, and not Ted Williams, is the No. 1 player on the team.
 He rates the Most Valuable Player in the American League." - Babe Ruth on Doerr's 1946 season

-On May 13th, 1947, Doerr hit for the cycle against the Chicago White Sox and became the only Red Sox player to accomplish the feat twice in his career.
+On May 13, 1947, Doerr hit for the cycle again, this time against the Chicago White Sox and became the only Red Sox player to accomplish the feat twice in his career.
 During the following season, he went 414 consecutive chances at second over 73 games without an error.
-On June 8th, 1950, he hit 3 home runs in a game against the Browns, and he led the AL with 11 triples that year.
+On June 8, 1950, he hit 3 home runs in a game against the Browns, and he led the AL with 11 triples that year.
 However, the next season, he struggled with a bad back, which limited him to 106 games, and he retired at the end of the year, at age 33.

 Doerr ended his career with a .288 batting average and 223 home runs.
-He was a much better hitter at Fenway Park, hitting .315 with 145 home runs at home during his career, versus .261 with 78 homers on the road.
-Defensively, he led AL second basemen in double plays 5 times, in putouts and fielding percentage 4 times each, and in assists 3 times.
+He was a much better hitter at Fenway Park, hitting .315 with 145 home runs at home during his career, versus .261 with 78 homers on the road. efensively, he led AL second basemen in double plays 5 times, in putouts and fielding percentage 4 times each, and in assists 3 times.
 Through 2012, the most similar player to Doerr, according to the similarity scores method, is Tony Lazzeri; second is his teammate and double-play partner, Vern Stephens.
+His career is parallel to that of Joe DiMaggio: the two were born in California, starred in the PCL and then came to the majors one season apart; they both missed time during World War II, came back strong in the late 1940s, and then retired after the 1951 season.
+Both played their entire careers with one team and were elected to the Hall of Fame, although in Doerr's case, he had to wait quite a bit longer.

 "Bobby Doerr was my mentor.
 When I was in the minors, I always seemed to improve when he came along.
 I had so much faith in him that if he told me I'd be a better hitter if I changed my shoelaces, I'd have done it." - Mike Andrews

-Doerr was elected to the Hall of Fame by the Veteran's Committee in 1986, and his number (1) was retired by the Red Sox two years later.
-Upon the death of Lee MacPhail in 2012, Doerr became the oldest living Hall of Famer.
+Doerr was elected to the Hall of Fame by the Veterans Committee in 1986, and his number (1) was retired by the Red Sox two years later.
+Upon the death of Lee MacPhail in 2012, Doerr became the oldest living Hall of Famer, a title he held until he passed away in 2017 at the age of 99.
+He was also the Oldest Living MLB Player since November of 2016, following the death of Eddie Carnett and was the last living player to have played in the 1930s.

 Doerr's brother Hal Doerr played professionally as well.